-ATLANTA ICE CREAM FESTIVAL (scheduled as an online event)
+ATLANTA ICE CREAM FESTIVAL (scheduled as virtual pop-up events in 2021)

 What treat could be better during the Southern summer heat than ice cream?
 In July, come chill out in Piedmont Park with ice cream vendors (including local artisans and national favorites) and live music.
 Go ahead and grab seconds (and thirds), but don’t forget fitness activities are available as well.

 Inspired by the 1978 cult classic and a surplus of produce from local farmers, Chef Ford Fry created Atlanta’s annual Attack of the Killer Tomato Festival.
 Celebrate with more than 70 of the South’s top chefs and mixologists, as they create dishes and cocktails using tomatoes as the main ingredient.

 ATLANTA UNDERGROUND FILM FESTIVAL (rescheduled for September 2021)

 Celebrate Independent Film Month with Atlanta’s Underground Film Festival.
 This four-day event showcases every cinematic genre from around the globe and features more than 100 remarkable indie filmmakers.

 NATIONAL BLACK ARTS FESTIVAL (postponed to a later date)